 - You come to be extra careful (you are on the lookout for risks lurking around every edge).

-- You end up being numb to the world around you (feeling helpless, depressed and an inability to feel various other sorts of emotions).
+- You end up being numb to the world around you (feeling helpless, depressed, and unable to feel various other sorts of emotions).

 Terrible Stress and Car Crashes.

-Stressful anxiety has long been linked to vehicle accidents, although most people who make it through serious accidents do not experience any psychological wellness concerns that call for medical treatment according to the United States Division of Veterans Affairs.
-This does not mean however that those experiencing PTSD have anything wrong with them or that they are alone.
+Stressful anxiety has long been linked to vehicle accidents.
+However, most people who make it through serious accidents do not experience any psychological wellness concerns that call for medical treatment, according to the United States Division of Veterans Affairs.
+However, this does not mean that those experiencing PTSD have anything wrong with them or that they are alone.
 Research from VA has found that at least 14 percent of survivors of significant accidents who seek medical treatment for mental issues will suffer from PTSD.
 Throughout various studies carried out, the general standard is about 60 percent.

-The studies have likewise found that anywhere from three to 53 percent of survivors identifies with PTSD develop some form of mood condition like significant depression.
-An additional study discovered that with those seeking mental treatment, 27 percent experienced anxiety related issues, and an additional 15 percent stated they established a phobia of driving.
+The studies have likewise found that anywhere from three to 53 percent of survivors identify with PTSD develop mood conditions like significant depression.
+An additional study discovered that with those seeking mental treatment, 27 percent experienced anxiety-related issues, and another 15 percent stated they established a phobia of driving.